HouseFuzz/reports/netgear/wnr2000v1-1.1.3.9/1/report.md

 version: below or equal wnr2000v1-1.1.3.9

 ## description
-In netgear jnr3300-1.0.0.34, binary `/bin/boa` contains a NULL pointer dereference vulnerability.
-Attackers can send malicious packet to trigger the vulnerability.
+In netgear wnr2000v1-1.1.3.9, binary `/bin/boa` contains a NULL pointer dereference vulnerability.
+Attackers can send malicious packet to trigger the vulnerability. cd
 ## detail
 In function `get_mime_type` (address: 0x40A01C).
 If the parameter of strcmp is NULL, a NULL pointer dereference will happen and causes the web server to stop working.
 ![strcmp_dos](image.png)